captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Your secret weapons.
 ---
 ## SHARON:
-You're the one who came home
+You’re the one who came home
 ---
 yesterday with a record player.
 ---
 ## ROBYN:
-You're the one who never listens to music
+You’re the one who never listens to music
 ---
 It was an act of mercy on my part
 ---